 Our cat boarding and dog boarding FAQ will answer many of your questions about your pet’s visit to our pet boarding kennel…

-Yes, Dogs are put into one of multiple exercise areas where they can play off leash. for about 15-20 minutes.
+Yes.
+Dogs go to the exercise yard twice per day, which is included with the regular boarding package.
 On leash walks are also available for a fee, see our prices.
 For cats, we will let them out in their room and entertain them with toys and holding them, or letting them explore on their own depending on their personalities.
-Our price’s for that are included on our price page.
+Our prices for that are included on our price page.

 Yes, if the owners supply them.
 The charge for administering any medication is $1.00 per dose for dogs and $1.00 per dose for cats.
 For example, if your pet needs medications in the AM & in the PM the charges would be $2.00 for a dog or $2.00 for a cat.
 We cannot board any pet that is contagious or has been exposed to any contagious diseases in the last 30 days.